carrot2803/Bluberi/Readme.md

 # Bluberi Chat Application

 This is team vegetables Info2602 Project.
 Welcome to Bluberi, a dynamic web chat platform facilitating meaningful conversations among users who share common interests, passions, and experiences.

 ## App Availability

-You can view and test the web at [Site Link](https://bluberi.onrender.com)
+You can view and test the web site at [Site Link](https://bluberi.onrender.com)

 ## Features
 -   Authentication, Authorization and Integrity.